 All things, considered, this is a fine pair of headphones.
 However, the model has been discontinued by AKG, making it almost impossible to find without having to pay a hefty price.
 If, for whatever reason, you insist on having this specific model, go ahead and track it down; however, similar, newer and easier-to-find models are now available, so we strongly suggest opting for them instead.

-Before we’ve been focused on the best headphones to plug into amp for electric guitar and rock out.
-So, let’s turn to
+Before we’ve primarly been focused here on the best headphones to plug al electric guitar into amp for electric guitar and rock out.
+But there’s also the question of acoustic guitars and the best amps and headphones for them, so let’s turn to that now.

 What is the best acoustic guitar amplifier?